-When establishing the facts in relation to an exclusion decision the Head Teacher must apply the civil standard of proof.
+When establishing the facts in relation to an exclusion decision the Head of School must apply the civil standard of proof.
 The head should accept something happened if it is more likely to have happened than it did not happen.